yoshuawuyts/gulp-watch/README.md

 });
 ```

-If you want to watch all directories, include those, which will be created after.
+If you want to watch all directories, include those, which will be __created__ after:

 ```js
 gulp.task('default', function () {